Disability-Justice-Project/disabilityjusticeproject.org/plugins/svg-support/readme.txt

 You can remove all other attributes from the IMG tag as it will disappear anyway.

+Additionally, you can now add the target class to outer elements if you're unable to add it directly to the IMG itself.
+This plugin will traverse the children looking for your SVG to replace with the inline code.

 There’s a setting to automatically add your class to the IMG tag for you when you're inserting SVG’s in to a post or page, which also removes unnecessary tags.

-Since 2.3.11, you can force all SVG files to be rendered inline with a single checkbox.
+Since 2.3.11, you can force all SVG files sitewide to be rendered inline with a single checkbox (use with caution).
 Additionally, you can now choose whether to use the minified or expanded version of the JS file.

 *Featured Images:* If a post/page is saved with your SVG as a featured image, a checkbox will display in the featured image meta box to allow you to render it inline (only if advanced mode is active).